tschaban/ESP8266-thermometer-MQTT-LUA/README.md

 **This is thermometer implementation on ESP9266.**
 Values are published to MQTT Broker.
 It can be later consumed by other services eg home automation software like openHAB

-MQTT Topic /sensor/DeviceID/temperature
+MQTT Topic /sensor/ID/temperature

-where DeviceID can be set in the configuration file
+where ID can be set in the configuration file, default is ESP8266 ChipID

 **Hardware**
 - ESP8266 (Mini NodeMCU by WeMos 4MB)